Skills Development Pi Coding Agent For Terminal Development

 Source Coverage

-These references summarize the Pi documentation at https://pi.dev/docs/latest and each docs page found under it as of this skill version, plus the package pages for pi-subagents, pi-mcp-adapter, pi-interview, and pi-web-access at https://pi.dev/packages/.
+These references summarize the Pi documentation at https://pi.dev/docs/latest and every docs page found under it as of this skill version, plus the package pages for pi-subagents, pi-mcp-adapter, pi-interview, and pi-web-access at https://pi.dev/packages/.
+Package details were cross-checked against the published npm READMEs (pi-web-access 0.14.0, pi-mcp-adapter 2.15.0, pi-subagents 0.37.0, pi-interview 0.9.0).
 When exact API behavior matters, prefer the cited reference page and inspect installed TypeScript definitions under node_modules/@earendil-works/pi-coding-agent/dist/ and node_modules/@earendil-works/pi-ai/dist/.

 Info